Kruthibharath/js-exercises/README.md

 ### ✅ How to submit

 👉 Once completed, please attach a link to your GitHub repository to the assignment submission on Google Classroom.
-Ensure that your repo is set to "Public" on github so we can see it!
+Ensure that your repo is set to "Public" on GitHub so we can see it!

 ### 💻 Completing the challenges